tmbasic-lang/tmbasic/README.md

     sudo reboot
 ```

-If you want to build ARM64 binaries on an x64 host, install the following prerequisite packages.
-Skip this step if you only want to build binaries native to your host platform.
+If you want to build ARM64 binaries on an x64 system, install the following prerequisite packages.
+Skip this step if you only want to build binaries native to your platform.

 ```
 sudo apt-get install qemu binfmt-support qemu-user-static